 An MMO that has stood the test of time by being around for almost two decades is World of Warcraft.
 Considering how long it has been around, it is pretty surprising that the number of tournaments for this game is quite limited.

-For 2024, the title is celebrating an epic 20th anniversary and Blizzard are taking things to the next level.
+For 2025, the title is celebrating an epic anniversary and Blizzard is taking things to the next level.

 Please gamble responsibly.